siroja728/masters_degree_model_training_service/README.md

     - In root folder run `pip install -r requirements.txt`
     - After successful install of all requirements run `uvicorn app.main:app --reload`

+## Rebuild project
+If you add a new lib too requirements.txt you need to rebuild all services (Maybe there is another way too do that but I'm not a Pro in docker) `docker-compose up --build`

 ## Stop project
 If you started Compose with `docker compose up -d`, stop your services once you’ve finished with them:
 `docker compose stop`